Brenda Kaye at work in Eagle, Idaho.

 Agent Cooper (Kyle MacLachlan) delivers a memorable lesson.

 With the recent Blu-ray release of Twin Peaks: The Entire Mystery drawing new attention to David Lynch’s landmark production, I took the opportunity to speak with Frank Byers, ASC, who shot 29 episodes of the TV series.
 (Byers’ ASC colleague Ron Garcia shot the pilot, which he recently discussed in a podcast with American Cinematographer.)

 Not long ago, Frank participated in a Twin Peaks symposium at the University of Southern California that included screenings of every episode.
 I asked him how it felt to see images he had crafted more than 20 years ago.

 Continue reading ‘Byers on ‘Twin Peaks,’ Digital Devolution in TV Cinematography’

 At work on THE ESCAPE ARTIST, director Caleb Deschanel (left) and cinematographer Stephen Burum (right) work out a setup with young star Griffin O’Neal.

-I recently had the pleasure of speaking to Stephen Burum, ASC, about his ASC colleague Caleb Deschanel and their early work together, including The Escape Artist (1982).
+When I heard that Caleb Deschanel, ASC, would receive the Lifetime Achievement Award at Camerimage this year, I asked his ASC colleague and longtime friend Stephen Burum about their early work together, including The Escape Artist (1982).
 The film was Caleb’s feature-directing debut, and Stephen was the director of photography.